cis547/cis547.github.io/_labs/lab06.markdown

 ##### PART 2

+For the second part of this lab you will implement various function in `src/ChaoticIteration`.

-1. Implement `doAnalysis` that stores your results in `InMap` and `OutMap`.
+1. Implement `doAnalysis` function that performs the chaotic iteration algorithm for your analysis.
-2. Implement `flowIn` that joins the memory set of all incoming flows.
+2. Implement `flowIn` function that joins the out memory of all incoming flows.
-3. Implement `flowOut` that flows the memory set to all outgoing flows.
+3. Implement `flowOut` function that updates out memory and queues all outgoing flows to `WorkSet` as necessary.
-4. Implement `join` to union two Memory objects, accounting for Domain value.
+4. Implement `join` function that takes the union of two Memory objects, accounting for Domain values.
-5. Implement `equal` to compare two Memory objects.
+5. Implement `equal` function that checks if two Memory objects are equal, accounting for Domain values.

 ### Setup

-The skeleton code for Lab6 is located under `/cis547vm/lab6/`.
+The skeleton code for Lab6 is located under `cis547vm/lab6/`.
 We will frequently refer to the top level directory for Lab 6 as `lab6` when describing file locations for the lab.
 Open the lab3 directory in VSCode following the Instructions from [Course VM document][Course VM].

+##### Step 1.

-**Step 1.** The following commands set up the lab, using the [Cmake][Cmake ref]/[Makefile][Make ref] pattern seen before.
+The following commands set up the lab, using the [Cmake][Cmake ref]/[Makefile][Make ref] pattern seen before.

+One thing to note is the use of the `-DUSE_REFERENCE=ON` flag: this lab comprises two parts and this flag will allow you to focus on the features needed for Part 1 independently of Part 2.

 ```sh
 /lab6$ mkdir build && cd build